A black banner including the One Health logo

 Value and Duration

-A total of $10,500 is available for student salary support during the summer term.
-This is based on an hourly rate of $18.25.
-Student wages must align with the type of work performed, as described in the University of Guelph Student Wage Guidelines.
-As students will receive 4% vacation pay on their hourly rate, it is expected that they will work full-time (35hrs/week) for the duration of their appointment.
+A total of $9,500 will be provided for student salaries and benefits.
+This is based on a minimum hourly rate of $17.50 for a maximum total of 497 hours (14.2 weeks).
+Student wages must align with type of work performed (these are considered Level 2 positions), as described in the University of Guelph Student Wage Guidelines.
+A higher hourly rate or any additional hours over the 497 hours will be paid by the faculty member.
+In addition to the salary, the faculty advisor for each approved position will receive $500 in operating support.
+Students must be present for 35 hours per week during the entire 14.2 week period of the research project.
+As students will receive 4% vacation pay on their hourly rate, it is expected that they will work full-time (35hrs/week) for the entire 14.2 weeks.

 Eligibility Criteria